layoutBox/PinLayout/README.md

 ```

 :pushpin: This example and some other examples are available in the **PinLayoutSample** project.
 Please note that you must do a `pod install` before running the sample project.

+:pushpin: PinLayout doesn't use auto layout constraints, it is a framework that manually layout views.
+For that reason you need to update the layout inside either `UIView.layoutSubviews()` or `UIViewController.viewDidLayoutSubviews()` to handle container size's changes, including device rotation.
+You'll also need to handle UITraitCollection changes for app's that support multitask.
+In the example above PinLayout's commands are inside UIView's `layoutSubviews()` method.

 <br/>